 This posting will be open for application submissions for a minimum of seven (7) calendar days, including the ‘posting date’.
 Sandia reserves the right to extend the posting date at any time.

 On any given day, you may be called on to:

 - Apply technical engineering approaches to perform independent reliability analyses and assessments with results reported back to Independent Technical Assessment Management and/or the requesting system or component organization.

-- Partner and team across various organizations (e.g. Nuclear Deterrence, Surveillance Assessment, Quality, Statistical Sciences) and efforts (e.g. Weapon Assessment Teams, Product Realization Teams, Significant Finding Investigation committees, Red Team) to perform reliability assessments and contribute to stockpile sustainment and development (e.g. State of the Stockpile, Annual Assessment, Unsatisfactory Reports, and safety incidents).
+- Team across various organizations (e.g. Nuclear Deterrence, Surveillance Assessment, Quality, Statistical Sciences) and efforts (e.g. Weapon Assessment Teams, Product Realization Teams, Significant Finding Investigation committees, Red Team) to perform reliability assessments and contribute to stockpile sustainment and development (e.g. State of the Stockpile, Annual Assessment, Unsatisfactory Reports, and safety incidents).

-- Maintain an awareness of issues and communicate risks relating to reliability.
-Participate in investigations of potential defects and/or performance issues to identify the root cause of anomalies and provide reliability impact assessments.
+- Participate in investigations of potential defects and/or performance issues to identify the root cause of anomalies and provide reliability impact assessments.

 - Represent the reliability engineering perspective on Weapon Assessment Teams (WAT) to assess the nuclear weapon safety, security, reliability, quality, and surveillance information for each stockpile and development weapon system.

-- Maintain a trusted relationship with our customers, the Weapon Systems Departments, the Chief Engineer of Nuclear Weapons, and the Associate Lab Director.
+- Maintain a positive relationship with our customers, the Weapon Systems Departments, the Chief Engineer of Nuclear Weapons, and the Associate Lab Director.

 - Understand reliability failure mechanisms, development program test plans, and surveillance plans to help Product Realization Teams improve the reliability of their designs.